-TGIF!
-Counting Down the Days of the Week in Chinese
+How to Talk About the Days of the Week in Standard, Colloquial and Modern Chinese

-It’s hard to have a conversation in any language without knowing how to describe something as simple as the date.
-Everything is relative to time, after all!
+It’s hard to have a conversation in Chinese without knowing how to describe something as simple as the date.

 Read on to find out all of the different ways you can say the days of the week in Chinese, as well as how to talk about appointments, weekly activities, plans and more.